Seeing red? If you’re looking at your homegrown tomatoes, I hope they are a bright, cheery red color as they’re ripening on the vine.

 If they are hard, with a flat, matte green color, it’s time to give up and use them to enrich the compost for next year’s planting.

-This goes double for green cherry or grape varieties that won’t ripen on the vine.
+This goes double for green grape or cherry varieties that won’t ripen on the vine.
 No amount of nurturing indoors will make them turn red, and they’re lots of trouble to pick individually and bring indoors.

 And skip the heroic measures for any unripe fruits that are marred or misshapen.
 They’ll most likely shrivel indoors, and would do far better in the compost.